rails/rails/guides/source/action_mailer_basics.md

 #### Calling the Mailer

 Mailers are really just another way to render a view.
-Instead of rendering a view and sending out the HTTP protocol, they are just sending it out through the email protocols instead.
+Instead of rendering a view and sending it over the HTTP protocol, they are just sending it out through the email protocols instead.
 Due to this, it makes sense to just have your controller tell the Mailer to send an email when a user is successfully created.

 Setting this up is painfully simple.